 If mobile phones are covered by your travel insurance then the protection is either via the “Valuables” section of Personal Belongings/Baggage or specific “Gadget” cover (which should include mobile phones).
 “Gadget” cover may be included as standard or it may be an optional add-on—or a low level of cover may be included as standard (e.g., £200) with an option to increase the cover to a higher amount (e.g., £1,000).

-Valuables Cover It’s possible you have cover for your mobile through Valuables cover, but it depends on the specific plan—in our observations, mobile phones are NOT covered under the Valuables section of most Personal Belongings/Baggage cover.
+Valuables Cover It’s possible you have cover for your mobile through Valuables cover, but it depends on the specific plan—in our observations, mobile phones are commonly excluded on travel insurance under the Valuables section of most Personal Belongings/Baggage cover.
 Regardless, the amount of Valuables cover is subject to a limit, and consumes part of your overall Personal Belongings/Baggage cover should you need to claim.

 Standard Gadget Cover Some travel insurance plans offer protection for a mobile phone through standard Gadget cover.
 Oftentimes, however, the amount of cover offered as standard will be quite low—too low, in fact, to replace a recent-model iPhone.